top of page

 Speech-Language Pathologist

-Director of Walaʻau Therapy LLC
+Director of Walaʻau Therapy LLC.

 Syd is a local-born kama'aina of the Big Island of Hawai'i.
 A graduate of Kamehameha Schools Hawai'i Campus, she completed her higher education at California State University, Sacramento, where she received her Bachelor's Degree in Speech Pathology and Audiology in 2012 and Master's Degree in Speech Pathology in 2014.
 She has worked in a variety of settings including private practice, school district, home health services, skilled nursing facilities, adult/pediatric outpatient clinic, and ICU/Acute care unit in several U.S. states.
 In addition, she has volunteered her time internationally at child development centers in the rural countries of Nicaragua, Uganda, and.
 Ghana.
 She returned home to the Big Island in February 2020 to share her expertise and knowledge with her local community.
-In her free time, she loves traveling the world to lesser-known places and spending quality time with her husband and family.
+In her free time, she loves traveling the world to lesser-known places and spending quality time with her husband and growing family.
 Se habla Español.

 Hawai'i License # SP-1661